TecXCTO/LCEM/README.md

 research/*: Domain expert experimentation and new physics training.
 Semantic Metadata: Include an architecture/ directory within docs/ to store the "Single Source of Truth" for your engineering ontologies and expert constraints.
 This structure ensures that your domain expertise is codified in the docs/ and physics_layers/, while the surrogate_models/ and agent

+Steps for Implementation:
+Initialize Git: Run git init.
+Setup Large Files: Install the Git LFS extension for mesh files.
+Data Versioning: Initialize DVC to track your data/ folder without bloating the .git directory.
+Documentation: Use Sphinx or MkDocs inside the docs/ folder to auto-generate API references from your docstrings.